ksu-hmi/STaRT/STaRT Roadmap.md

 [✔] Develop database using MySQL (moved forward from Sprint 2)

-[ ] Refining and testing final code.
+[❌ ] Refining and testing final code.(pushed to final presentaion )

-[ ] Introduce our product and the market about the product.
+[ ❌] Introduce our product and the market about the product.(pushed to final presentaion )

 [ ✔] Create PowerPoint slide.